yingqi0607/tp/docs/tutorials/TracingCode.md

     2. Allow `delete` to remove more than one index at a time

-    3. Save the taskDescription book in the CSV format instead
+    3. Save the tr4cker in the CSV format instead

     4. Add a new command